-WARNING: Never add items such as generators, heavy toolboxes or motorcycle racks to the back of the trailer.
-Weight behind the axle will tend to magnify any sway that may occur when passing trucks or in gusty wind.
-If a heavy generator is mounted on the rear bumper what may have been an almost unnoticeable sway turns into a severe sway you may not he able to control.
+WARNING: Never exceed the 100 lbs. rating on the bumper mounted receiver.
+Do not use the receiver for towing.
+Overloading behind the axle will tend to magnify any sway that may occur when passing trucks or in gusty wind.
+Overloading behind the axle and weight mounted on the rear bumper over the 100 lbs. maximum may turn what may have been an almost unnoticeable sway into a severe sway you may not he able to control and could cause structural damage to your trailer.

-CAUTION: Damage to your trailer caused by mounting heavy objects on the rear is considered abuse, and is not covered by warranty.
+CAUTION: Damage to your trailer caused by overloading on the rear is considered abuse, and is not covered by warranty.